History of the Sri Lanka national cricket team: 2000s

 The second T20 tournament was given England to host.
 Kumar Sangakkara led the Sri Lankan team in the tournament.
 Within Group C, they played with West Indies and Australia.
 Sri Lanka gain prominence in World Twenty20 arena with this series.
 Against Australia, Sri Lanka won by 6 wickets, eliminating Australia for the first time from group stage in a major tournament.
 Ajantha Mendis took 3 wickets, and in batting, skipper Sangakkara scored unbeaten 55.
 Next match was with West Indies, who were in poor performance in the T20 cricket.
 Sri Lanka batted first scored 192/5 courtesy of blistering 81 runs from Jayasuriya.
 Tillakaratne Dilshan, who was promoted to open the batting with Jayasuriya, gain attention from the crowd, due to his innovative stroke play.
 The shot he played above the Wicket-keeper's head, came to known as "Dilscoop".
 He played the shot in almost every match in this series, which earned him good runs.
 West Indies only scored 177/5 in 20 overs and Sri Lanka through to the Super 8s.

 Pakistan, New Zealand, and Ireland played with Sri Lanka in Group F of Super 8s.
 Against Pakistan, Sri Lanka won the match by 19 runs.
 Dilshan scored 46 runs with some innovative Dilscoops.
 Against Ireland, Sri Lanka won by 9 runs, where Irish players came hard at Lankan bowlers.
 In the last Super 8 match, Sri Lanka beat New Zealand by 48 runs.
-Dilshan played another magnificent 48 runs and Mendis took 3/9 in the bowling.
+Dilshan played another 48 runs and Mendis took 3/9 in the bowling.
 The semi-final was against West Indies for the second time in the tournament, where Sri Lanka scored 158/5 in their 20 overs.
 Dilshan scored another blistering knock with 96 unbeaten runs.
 He was just a boundary behind to score first T20I century by a Sri Lankan.
 Dilshan scored 60.76% of Sri Lanka's runs, which was then a new Twenty20 International record.
 However, this only stood for a matter of hours, as Chris Gayle scored 62.38% of West Indies' total.
 West Indies scored just 101 all out in their 20 overs.
 Angelo Mathews proved his ability also with the ball, where he took first 3 wickets of West Indian top order.
 Sri Lanka easily moved to their first T20 International final.
 However, Mahela ended the tournament as highest run scorer with 302 runs.